Phase-Biased Andreev Diffraction Grating: Method/Setup/Material

 The four measured devices, with two, three, four, and ten Andreev wires, were fabricated on epitaxially matched InAs/Al heterostructures.
 In the heterostructures, the InAs layer forms a shallow two-dimensional electron gas (2DEG) with high transparency between the quantum well and the superconducting Al layer \cite{Wafer_Kjaergaard}.
 The heterostructure stack consists of a InP wafer, followed by a graded In$_{\rm 1-x}$Al$_{\rm x}$As buffer with $x$ running from 0.48 at the InP wafer interface to 0.19 at the bottom barrier.
 The quantum well consists of In$_{0.75}$Ga$_{0.25}$As barriers, and a 7 nm InAs quantum well.
 The top barrier layer is 10 nm thick and a 5 nm epitaxial Al layer is grown at low temperature.
 The superconducting regions---superconducting wires, pick-up lines, leads, and meander--- were formed by e-beam lithography and wet-etching using Transene D, a commercial Al etchant.
 The Ti/Au gates are deposited after a blanket atomic layer deposition of HfO$_2$ by electron beam lithography and evaporation step.
 The individual devices are also electrically isolated with a deep mesa etch using a solution of H$_2$O:C$_6$H$_8$O$_7$:H$_3$PO$_4$:H$_2$O$_2$ in ratio of 220:55:3:3.

 The connections along the meander to the superconducting wires, are separated by several coherence lengths of the superconductor, $d\sim 15\, \xi$, using the intrinsic Pippard coherence length of Al, $\xi = 1.6$~$\mu$m \cite{Kittel}.
 This allows the phase difference across the JJs to wind by several $\pi$ while remaining well below the critical current of the meander.
-Though we in our case expect the actual coherence length of a thin/dirty superconductor to be smaller, this naive design choice sets a lower bound on the number of phase windings we can produce.
-More likely, we are in the dirty superconductor limit, with a coherence length $\xi_d=\sqrt{l_e\xi_{InAs}}\simeq400$ nm, using a scattering length $l_e\simeq200$ nm and induced coherence length $\xi_{InAs}\simeq800$ nm \cite{Manfra.2022}.
-The critical current of the meander in the devices that were investigated (with a width $W\simeq 1\,$$\mu$m and thickness of $h\simeq 5\,$nm) is on the order of $I_C\simeq 90\,\mu$A, which is congruent with other experiments done on equivalent heterostructures.
-Transport measurements were performed using standard AC lock-in methods in a three-terminal setup, in a dilution refrigerator with a mixing-chamber temperature of $20$~mK.
-The devices has two normal leads on either side of the grated superconductor, labeled $R$ and $L$, which is AC voltage biased with frequencies $f_{L/R}$, and a superconducting lead, labeled $G$, that is grounded to the meander.
-For each device the optimal $f_{L/R}$, were found by measuring the signal-to-noise ratio at different frequencies.
-For most of the measurements presented, $f_{L/R} \simeq 89/163$~Hz.
-For the experiment presented in Fig.~5 of the paper, we found that it had shifted to lower frequencies, $f_{L/R} \simeq 37/107$~Hz, which produced a optimal signal-to-noise ratio.
-Transport is measured from the normal leads into the superconducting ground, $G_{RR}$ and $G_{LL}$ and between normal lead, $G_{RL}$ and $G_{LR}$.
-A detailed sketch of the circuit for the three wire device is shown in Fig.~\ref{figsup:6}\\
+Though we expect the actual coherence length of the aluminum meander to be smaller, this design choice sets a lower bound on the number of phase windings we can produce.
+More likely, we are in the dirty/thin superconductor limit, with a diffusive coherence length $\xi_d=\sqrt{l_ev_F\hbar/(2\Delta)}\simeq490$~nm, using a scattering length $l_e=\hbar\mu\sqrt{2\pi n}/e\simeq220$~nm.
+We use the mobility, fermi velocity, density and effective mass, $\mu,v_F,n,m^*$ respectively, found in Ref. \cite{Manfra.2022}.
+The critical current of the meander in the devices that were investigated (with a width $W\simeq 1$~$\mu$m and thickness of $h\simeq 5$~nm) is on the order of $I_C\simeq 90$~$\mu$A, which is congruent with other experiments done on equivalent heterostructures.
+For the two wire device, with a 48~$\mu$m long and 1~$\mu m$ wide wire, we find a normal state resistance, $R_N\simeq700\Omega$ above the critical current, or normal state resistivity $\rho_N=14.6$~$\Omega$, which corresponds to a scattering length $l_e=225$~nm.